Glysade/DataFxnPylib/pylib_3.9.7/doc/getting_started.rst

        response = DataFunctionResponse(outputColumns=[output_column])
        return response

-* Lines 1-4, required imports
+* Lines 1-4.
+Required imports.
 * Line 7.
 The data function script must implement an execute method with this signature
 * Line 8.
 The value of the *structureColumn* input field is extracted from the request using the helper method :meth:`~df.data_transfer.string_input_field`.
 This is the Spotfire columnId of the structure column